CodeVibranium/Notes/Database/Database.md

-**ORDER BY** columnName default **ASC** optionally we can use **DESC** ORDER BY two columns ex `ORDER BY column1, column2` column2 will be sorted based on column1 like havinmg duplicate values will sort column2 ORDER BY can also sort **Alphabetically**
+**ORDER BY** columnName default **ASC** optionally we can use **DESC** ORDER BY two columns

+ex `ORDER BY column1, column2` column2 will be sorted based on column1 like having duplicate values will sort column2 ORDER BY can also sort **Alphabetically**

 ## OFFSET